piedoom/doomy.org/content/2025-09-08-bevys-fifth-birthday/index.md

 [^scripting]: I'm incredibly grateful to all the helpful people in the `bevy_mod_scripting` channel for their support getting set up.
 This is the first time I've built scripting support into *anything* and I owe all of my success to the knowledge shared in that community.

 [^bevy_audio]: Like with scripting, I'm incredibly grateful to the folks in Bevy's discord, chiefly BillyDM and Corvus Prudens for their help and patience with Firewheel and seedling.

+[^sim]: I also added modal synthesis, which you can try out by tapping the "m" and creating a rectangle.

 [^balls]: We're on number 4 now.